 All Seminar students enroll in two four-credit courses which run for the full six weeks of the Seminar.
 All courses give Commonwealth College Honors credit.

 Most courses are capped at 9 students.
 If you need a particular class, apply as soon as you can, or contact the director immediately (firstname.lastname@example.org).

 (Four-credit, six-week courses)

-**Each Category A course is the equivalent of a 300-level class
+**Each course has a workload that is roughly equivalent to that of a 300-level Honors class at UMass.

 - Introduction to International Law